dustin10/VichUploaderBundle/Resources/doc/index.md

 The `upload_destination` is the only required configuration option for an entity mapping.
 All options are listed below:

-- `upload_destination`: The gaufrette fs id to upload the file to
+- `upload_destination`: The gaufrette fs id to upload the file if you use the gaufrette upload option.
 - `namer`: The id of the file namer service for this entity (See Namers section below)
 - `directory_namer`: The id of the directory namer service for this entity (See Namers section below)
 - `delete_on_remove`: Set to true if the file should be deleted from the